 PBT is being used increasingly to treat children with cancer.
 The chance of curing the cancer is no higher than with conventional radiotherapy but is likely to reduce the severity of the long-term side-effects, although it will not eliminate them altogether.

 For adults, the main use of PBT has been to treat cancers close to parts of the body which are very sensitive to the damaging effects of radiation.
 For example, PBT is used to treat certain cancers at the base of the skull, deep inside the head and close to the brain, and cancers of the spine which are close to the spinal cord.

 Proton beam therapy is rarely used on its own.
 The majority of patients will have had some surgery and/or chemotherapy in conjunction with the radiotherapy.

 PBT is delivered by very large, complex machines which are very expensive to build.
 Until recently, UK patients undergoing PBT would have to travel abroad to centres in the USA, Japan and some European countries for treatment.
-But with two new PBT centres - one at The Christie Hospital, Manchester which opened at the end of 2018 and another at University College Hospital, London, due to open in summer 2020 - means PBT patients can avoid major disruption to families’ lives.
+But with two new PBT centres - one at The Christie Hospital, Manchester which opened at the end of 2018 and another at University College Hospital, London, due to open in 2021 - means PBT patients can avoid major disruption to families’ lives.